Acacia granitica: Taxonomy and naming

-Acacia granitica was first formally described by Joseph Maiden in 1921 and the description was published in the Journal and Proceedings of the Royal Society of New South Wales.
-This wattle was initially named Acacia doratoxylon var. ovata in 1921 by Maiden and Ernst Betche from a specimen collected near Stanthorpe.
+This species was first formally described in 1920 by Joseph Maiden and Ernst Betche, who gave it the name Acacia doratoxylon var. ovata in the Journal and Proceedings of the Royal Society of New South Wales from a specimen collected near Stanthorpe.
 In 1921, Joseph Maiden raised the variety to species status, giving it the name Acacia granitica because the name Acacia ovata was already in use for a different species.
 Maiden did not give a reason for the epithet (granitica) but wrote "apparently always on granite".